RoboticsengrRiyu/ruizu21/README.md

 - 👋 Hi, I’m ruizu
 - 👀 I’m interested in music and animation
 - 🌱 I’m currently learning foreign languages
-- 💞️ I’m looking to collaborate on game appsp
+- 💞️ I’m looking to collaborate with everyone
 - 📫 How to reach me my e-mail

 <!---